enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 The retention time and cleanup interval can be customized through environment variables, allowing flexible control based on deployment needs or available disk space.
 This service ensures that the system can remain efficient and reliable over long periods of use without manual intervention.

-## Heltec Flashing Utils
+## Heltec Programming Utils

-As outlined in the research chapter Programming and Toolchain Analysis for CubeCell, the Heltec CubeCell devices used in this project do not support standard USB serial flashing protocols commonly used with microcontrollers like the ESP32.
-Instead, Heltec provides proprietary binaries for firmware upload, requiring a custom solution to bridge the gap between firmware compilation and device flashing.
+As outlined in the research chapter Programming and Toolchain Analysis for CubeCell, the Heltec CubeCell devices used in this project do not support standard USB serial programming protocols commonly used with microcontrollers like the ESP32.
+Instead, Heltec provides proprietary binaries for firmware upload, requiring a custom solution to bridge the gap between firmware compilation and device programming.

-To address this, a Python-based utility was developed to integrate these proprietary Heltec tools into a user-friendly flashing workflow.
+To address this, a Python-based utility was developed to integrate these proprietary Heltec tools into a user-friendly programming workflow.
 This script enables users to flash binaries downloaded from the web application directly to CubeCell devices via USB, without the need for manual setup or external tools.

 The utility guides the user through the process using a simple command-line interface.
 It begins by detecting available serial ports, then automatically determines the user’s operating system to select the appropriate pre-shipped binary for the task.
 The compiled firmware is first converted into the .cyacd format using the CubeCellElfTool.
 Once the conversion is complete, the resulting file is flashed to the board using the CubeCellFlashTool.